Platform: DOS; Windows; Macintosh

 One of the best features is the reintroduction of the keyboard into a Sierra game.
 Several puzzles require you type in the verb you want to use after you point-and-click the screen to death.
 Some of them are a little unfair, but it’s refreshing all the same.

-The main reason, though, the game nearly makes the top twenty is that I found Love For Sail genuinely funny.
+Most importantly, I found Love For Sail genuinely funny.
 “Where’s Dildo!” is a giant help, as you search the ship for 32 red and white dildos.
 The easter eggs are some of the best in PC history, and they are numerous.
 The narrator is hilarious.
 And the game goes a long way for stupid, elaborate puns.
 Despite the plot and a few nagging faults, I thoroughly enjoy playing this adventure every time.

 Contemporary Rating: High.
 Only a couple of pixel-hunting issues, and this is the type of game one feels okay going to a walkthrough if necessary.